adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 Thus, a single JVP is enough to retrieve the nonzero coefficients of several columns at once.

-This specific example using JVPs corresponds to forward-mode ASD and is visualized in Figure 9, where all orthogonal columns have been colored in matching hues.
+This specific example using JVPs corresponds to forward-mode ASD and is visualized in Figure 9, where all structurally orthogonal columns have been colored in matching hues.
 By computing a single JVP with the vector $\mathbf{e}_1 + \mathbf{e}_2 + \mathbf{e}_5$,
 we obtain the sum of the first, second and fifth column of our Jacobian.

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/sparse_ad.svg" class="img-fluid" %}
 <div class="caption">
-    Figure 9: Materializing multiple orthogonal columns of a Jacobian in forward-mode.
+    Figure 9: Computing structurally orthogonal columns of a Jacobian in forward mode.
 </div>